leyfall/odin_projects/DAYS.md

 I haven't full grasp whats all of this about but as you can see I wanna try and understand it although C++ and other language im not quite good at this.

+Im starting to day 1 in leetcode tomorrow, but all good today no need to rush.